joelross/scalajs-game-test/README.md

 * Press **numpad -** to decrease the audio volume

 The touchscreen controls are:
-* Left part of the screen to move
+* Left part of the image to move
-* Right part of the screen to change the orientation
+* Right part of the image to change the orientation
-* Tap the screen to shoot
+* Tap the image to shoot
-* Tap top-left of the screen to toggle fullscreen
+* Tap the top-left corner of the image to toggle fullscreen
+* Tap the top-right corner of the image to invert the part to move and the part for orientation (may be more comfortable if you are left handed)

 Players are dispatched in room of up to 8 players.